dukeph0/CS150_Module_2/README.md

 python3 moduleActivity2.py
 ```

-Running the program will give you the processes that are running...
+The program will output the processes that are running...